uwdata/color-naming-in-different-languages/raw/study_v2/README.md

 - 2.0.2:
   - Fix bugs with saving additional language fields
   - Add option for "other" with textbox when selecting countries
+  - In color matching task make sure to save color displayName in addition to the simplified "name"